 Deliberate plagiarism is when you present someone else’s work as your own.
-Whether you copy and paste text from a website, "borrow" a friend’s paper, quote without a citation, or summarize without giving credit, it’s plagiarism.
+Whether you’re copy and pasting text from a website, stealing a friend’s paper, quoting without citation, or summarizing unique ideas without giving credit, it’s plagiarism.

 Accidental plagiarism happens when writers fail to write complete, correct citations, or when they don’t understand what they must cite.
-The tips on this page should help you understand citation rules that can help prevent accidental plagiarism.
+The tips on this sheet should help you uncover citation rules that can help prevent accidental plagiarism.